RenYang-home/OpenDVC/README.md

 > Lu, Guo, *et al.* "DVC: An end-to-end deep video compression framework." *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
 2019.

-In this paper, the DVC method is only optimized for PSNR.
+The original DVC method is only optimized for PSNR.
 In our OpenDVC codes, we provide the **PSNR-optimized** re-implementation, denoted as OpenDVC (PSNR), and also the **MS-SSIM-optimized** model, denoted as OpenDVC (MS-SSIM).

 Contact: